Leveraging Hamiltonian Simulation Techniques to Compile Operations on Bosonic Devices: Applications

 \subsection{Nondestructive measurement of the qumode}

 We now demonstrate how the approach can extend beyond problems in Hamiltonian simulation.
-We begin with an example of the technique for control.
-In particular, we seek to perform a nondestructive measurement of the qumode.
-Natively, measurements are destructive, i.e., counting the number of photons also consumes the photons.
-However, by using the qubit, we can instead project the information into the qubit~\cite{fockreadout_wang_2020, Fockshotresolved_curtis_2021}.
+We begin with an example of the technique for control: In particular, we seek to perform a nondestructive measurement of the qumode in which we project the information into the qubit~\cite{fockreadout_wang_2020, Fockshotresolved_curtis_2021}.

-Intuitively, we seek to implement $e^{i t \hat{n} \sigma^z}$ where $\hat{n} = a^\dagger a$ is the number operator.
+To construct such a nondestructive measurement, we seek to implement $e^{i t \hat{n} \sigma^z}$ where $\hat{n} = a^\dagger a$ is the number operator.
 If we could implement this gate for arbitrary $t$, we could perform phase estimation on the qubit to nondestructively project the qumode into a fixed number of bosons.
 This could be done by setting $t$ sufficiently small so that $t \Lambda \leq 2 \pi$ is calculable with phase estimation.
 Alternatively, for $t = \pi$, this operation checks the parity of the qumode and applies an RZ gate for odd parities.
 We employ the instruction set in the phase-space representation to synthesize the infinitesimal conditional rotation gate

 for $k=x,y,z$.
 We rewrite $\hat{n}$ in terms of the phase-space operators by recognizing: